Please note that the government have made changes to the entitlement criteria for new free school meal applications from 1 April 2018.

 - Universal credit (provided you have an annual net earned household income of no more than £7,400 as assessed by earnings from up to three of your most recent assessment periods).
 Your net earned income is your household income after taxes and deductions and does not include income from Universal Credit or any other benefits you may receive.

 If a child is already registered for and receiving free school meals you do not need to make a new claim as a result of this change.
-In fact, any pupil who has a live free school meal as at 1 April 2018 under the old criteira, or makes a successful new claim after 1 April 2018 under the new criteria will keep their free school meals until the government have completed their roll out of free school meals (expected to be March 2022), even if you no longer meet the entitlement criteria.
+In fact, any pupil who has a live free school meal as at 1 April 2018 under the old criteria, or makes a successful new claim after 1 April 2018 under the new criteria will keep their free school meals until the government have completed their roll out of universal credit (expected to be March 2022), even if you no longer meet the entitlement criteria.
 At March 2022 if the pupil is still a school they will then keep their free school meals until they move to the next phase of education.
 We will write to parents at that time to advise them what to do.

 However, because of the changes it does mean that whilst one child may be entitled under the old criteria and their free school are being protected, an application for another child after the 1 April may be refused.
 This could mean that one child will receive free school meals and the other won't.
 If you are unsure please contact the free school meals team.